qiboteam/qibo/doc/source/qibo.rst

 before creating any circuits or gates.
 The default backend is the first available from ``qibojit``, ``qibotf``, ``tensorflow``, ``numpy``.

+For developers, provide a configuration file in ``qibo/backends/profiles.yml`` containing the technical specifications for all backends supported by our team.
+If you are planning to introduce a new backend module for simulation or hardware please edit the profile file and include the reference to your module.
+Alternativelly, you can set a custom profile file using the ``QIBO_PROFILE`` environment variable.

 .. autoclass:: qibo.backends.abstract.AbstractBackend
     :members: